 Department of Engineering

 NNU students love participating in research that is out-of-this-world.
 For the past three years, a team of students have been a part of the RockSat-X program, which gives students a taste of space.

 The NNU Career Center helps undergraduate students to find jobs and internships while they're studying at the university, and prepares them to search for careers after graduation.
 The Center provides various services to assist students in their career process.

 - Assistance with résumé and cover letter development

 - Internship listings

 - Part- and full-time job listings

 - Assistance with graduate school applications

 - Personal career counseling

-While it might not seem like freshmen and sophomores in college should visit the Career Center, we encourage all students to visit the center often to look for more than off-campus, career jobs.
+While it might not seem like freshmen and sophomores in college should visit the Career Center, we encourage all students to visit often to look for more than off-campus, career jobs.
 The Career Center can also connect students to on-campus jobs and offer résumé feedback.